gurki/journey/DEVLOG.md

 - actually pretty confusing how the lib's supposed to be used
 - managed to merge everything, but materials get lost along the way
 - decide to merge for STL no-color export

+### gltf
+- add simple gltf export
+- json only for now, not sure how to do glb
+- works great though with colors and everything <3

 ## 24w24-2